BenjaminLupu/savage-worlds-counter-trackers/README.md

 _Savage Worlds Counter Tracker_ provides a counter for each of these indicators.
 In addition to these counters, it also provides tracking of wounds and fatigue malus, as well as ready-to-use extra counters.

 > [!IMPORTANT]
-> _Savage Worlds Counter Tracker_ is based on Savage Worlds Adventure Edition.
+> _Savage Worlds Counter Tracker_ is based on Savage Worlds Adventure Edition's rules.

 ### Counters
 #### Bennies